 What do you need to make it work?

 Just a few pegboard accessories will organize all your pots and pans.
-There are so many baskets, hooks and hangers that can be used securely on a peg board.
+So many baskets, hooks and hangers can be used securely on a peg board.

 One of my favorite accessory is the magazine file holder hack.
 I probably saw this on Pinterest years ago and it’s a genius idea for holding aluminum foil, wax paper, plastic wrap, etc. containers.
 Just a couple of holes punched into the mesh of the holder and insert the J Hooks to attach to the peg board.